-There is no known single cause for autism, but it is generally accepted that it is caused by abnormalities in brain structure or function.
-Brain scans show differences in the shape and structure of the brain in children with autism versus in neurotypical children.
+There is no known single cause for autism spectrum disorder, but it is generally accepted that it is caused by abnormalities in brain structure or function.
+Brain scans show differences in the shape and structure of the brain in children with autism compared to in neurotypical children.
 Researchers are investigating a number of theories, including the links among heredity, genetics and medical problems.

 In many families, there appears to be a pattern of autism or related disabilities, further supporting the theory that the disorder has a genetic basis.
 While no one gene has been identified as causing autism, researchers are searching for irregular segments of genetic code that children with autism may have inherited.
 It also appears that some children are born with a susceptibility to autism, but researchers have not yet identified a single “trigger” that causes autism to develop.

-Research indicates other factors besides the genetic component are contributing to the rise in increasing occurrence of autism, such as environmental toxins (e.g. heavy metals such as mercury), which are more prevalent in our environment than in the past.
-Those with autism (or those at risk) may be especially vulnerable, as their ability to metabolize and detoxify these exposures can be compromised.
+Research indicates other factors besides the genetic component are contributing to the rise in increasing occurrence of autism – for example, environmental toxins (e.g., heavy metals such as mercury), which are more prevalent than in the past.
+Those with autism (or those at risk) may be especially vulnerable to such toxins, as their ability to metabolize and detoxify these exposures might be compromised.